kernelwernel/VMAware/docs/documentation.md

 Internally, this function works by analysing which combination of techniques are expected to be detected together.
 If a certain combination rule is mismatched, it indicates some kind of tampering of the system which assumes some sort of VM hardening.

-> [!WARNING]
-> This function should **NOT** be depended on for critical code.
-This is still a beta feature that hasn't been widely stress-tested as of 2.5.0.
-It works more as a heuristic assumption rather than a concrete guarantee.
+Similiary to `VM::brand()`, do not rely on this function for critical operations.
+This is meant to be a heuristic assumption rather than a concrete guarantee.

 ```cpp